 What to Expect from Alcohol Addiction Treatment

 You will be assessed by one of our doctors when you arrive for treatment.
-Our in-house GP at the Providence Surgery will agree with you an alcohol detox regime to ensure you are comfortable and safe from severe alcohol withdrawal symptoms, such as Delirium Tremens.
+Our in-house GP at the Providence Surgery will agree with you a detox regime to ensure you are comfortable and safe from severe alcohol withdrawal symptoms, such as Delirium Tremens.
 You will be supported and supervised by staff during this period.
-In conjunction with your detox, you will be engaging with our rehab programme from Day 1.
+In conjunction with your detox, you will be engaging with a residential programme from Day 1.